- Verification Checklist

 - If You Filed an Amended Tax Return

 Verification is a process where schools need to collect documentation from families to verify that the information reported on the financial aid applications was accurate.
 We compare the information on those documents to the information on the aid applications and we make any necessary corrections.
 We then re-calculate the students's eligibility for aid.
 At Saint Mary's College all students then receive a new financial aid award letter, even if there were no changes to the financial aid.
 Note that no need-based aid funds will be credited to student account bills until after the verification process has been completed.

 The documents we need in order to complete verification include the following.
 Additional information may be requested on a case-by-case basis.
-Our priority deadline for submitting verification documents is April 1.
-If we do not receive verification documents by April 1st we cannot guarantee that the student's financial aid eligibility will be finalized before payment is due:
+Our priority date for submitting verification documents is April 1.
+If we do not receive verification documents by April 1st, we cannot guarantee that the student’s financial aid eligibility will be finalized before payment is due.